Angeltheesoto/my_BE_project/README.md

   })
 ```

 - Postman - is used for testing APIs and applications while they are in development.
-Like routes.
+Also tests routes.

 ### Day 3